 Mms is commonly used in loudspeaker modelling software.
 It is Mmd plus the ‘air load’.
 The air load is the air just in front, and just behind the speaker cone that will tend to move back and forth with the cone.
 It’s just a few grams of air, but for mathematical modelling of speaker performance, needs to be added in.
 A larger cone will have a larger air load.

-Mms is used to calculate other TS Parameters, such as Qes and Qms.
+Mms is used to calculate other important TS Parameters, such as Qes and Qms which can not be measured directly.

 There is one final significant point with regard to the Mms, and that is the relationship to Fs (Free Air resonance).
-A heavier cone generally has a lower resonant frequency, a lighter cone will generally have a higher resonant frequency.
-The other factor in the equation is Cms which is a measure of the suspension compliance.
+Mms directly affects Fs (free-air resonance).
+A heavier cone lowers Fs, while a lighter cone raises it.
+Fs is also influenced by Cms, the compliance of the suspension.
 The formula which connects Fs to Mms is as follows:

 Fs_Formula